About Scout

 About Scout (originally titled Scout) is a 2015 American comedy-drama film directed and written by Laurie Weltz.
 The film stars India Ennenga, James Frecheville, Nikki Reed, Danny Glover and Ellen Burstyn.
 The film had its world premiere at the Newport Beach Film Festival on April 25, 2015.
 It was scheduled to be released on March 11, 2016, in a limited release and through video on demand by Breaking Glass Pictures and Reel Red Films.

 Premise

-A 15-year-old girl named Scout (India Ennenga), travels with a suicidal man Sam (James Frecheville), to find her young little sister Lulu (Onata Aprile) whilst avoiding Child Services (Danny Glover).
+A 15-year-old girl named Scout (India Ennenga), travels with a suicidal man Sam (James Frecheville), to find her young little sister Lulu (Onata Aprile) whilst avoiding Child and Teen Services (Danny Glover).